-Product-as-a-Service is a business model that has an estimated potential of 2 trillion dollars, according to McKinsey.
-Nearly one in three manufacturers are trying to deploy a product-as-a-service model, which means that if not embraced early, you would eventually lose your customers.
+Equipment-as-a-Service is a business model that has an estimated potential of 2 trillion dollars, according to McKinsey.
+Nearly one in three manufacturers are trying to deploy an Equipment-as-a-Service model, which means that if not embraced early, you would eventually lose your customers.
 While it’s exciting to incorporate the latest and innovative concepts into your business, it is an uphill battle.

 With nearly two decades of experience in the equipment rental and industrial manufacturing industries, we at To-Increase have helped multiple enterprises across the globe streamline their business with industry-specific software embedded in Microsoft Dynamics 365.

 In our experience, we have seen the manufacturing industry move to a more circular economy and the challenges a company faces while shifting from a purely product-based to a service-oriented product-based approach.